-Surface water will be discharged to the existing surface water drainage system and the proposed soakaway in the rear garden which will be installed at least 5m away from any building.
+The new soakaway shall be formed using attenuation crates which will be installed at least 5m away from any building.

 Any foul waters will be discharged into the existing foul water system.

 Non-return valves will be installed at all connection pipes to the main sewer in order to prevent the backing up of foul waters should the outlet become submerged under extreme flood conditions.

-According to the Environment Agency's advices as laid out within Note 10 of the National Planning Policy Framework, and the advices of the Environment Agency, the minimum requirements for an FRA that is submitted to the Local Planning Authority for residential/ Industrial/Commercial extensions less than 250m within Flood Zone 3/2 should confirm that;
+According to the Environment Agency's advices as laid out within Note 10 of the National Planning Policy Framework, and the advices of the Environment Agency, the minimum requirements for an FRA that is submitted to the Local Planning Authority for residential/Industrial/Commercial extensions less than

+250m2 within Flood Zone 3/2 should confirm that;